The Only One Left: Plot

-Kittredge "Kit" McDeere is a 30-something caregiver accused of fatally overdosing her mother, who was dying of painful stomach cancer.
+Kittredge "Kit" McDeere is a 30-something caregiver accused of fatally overdosing her mother, who was dying of stomach cancer.
 Because of this Kit is unable to find work until she is hired as a home health aide by Lenora Hope, an elderly woman who was also accused of murdering her family.
 Lenora's prior aide, Mary, went missing a week prior.
 Once at the mansion Kit meets the other servants: the housekeeper Mrs. Baker, chef Archie, maid Jessie, and the groundskeeper Carter, who believes that he is the illegitimate grandson of Lenora Hope and the heir to the Hope family fortune.

 At Lenora's request Kit begins typing out the history of the Hope family and particularly Lenora's relationship with her sister Virginia, which Lenora cannot do as she is mute and almost completely paralyzed, save for her left hand.
 Kit later discovers Mary's corpse and realizes that she was murdered after discovering that Lenora had been impregnated by a man named Ricky.
 She also learns that Mrs. Baker is the true Lenora and that her employer is actually Virginia, who was the true mother of the child.
 The real Mrs. Baker was sent by the sisters' parents to live in Canada with the baby, who died in 1982 after having a child of his own.
 Upon further questioning, Lenora states that she forced a paralyzed Virginia to assume her identity and bribed a doctor to declare Virginia dead.
 She then used the trust funds to travel the world while "Lenora" was blamed for their parents' deaths.

 Later, during a drive with Carter, Kit learns that Mary had performed a paternity test on Carter and found that he was not related to the Hope family.
 She begins to suspect that Carter murdered Mary and kicks him out of the car before fleeing to her family home.
 Kit meets her father and has the further revelation that he, Patrick McDeere, was "Ricky", the father of Virginia's child.